 Then, I would “float” the “products of conception” in a Pyrex dish.
 “Floating” is the process of dumping all of the contents into a kitchen strainer and using a sprayer to wash all of the blood, as well as additional tissue away from the “product of conception.”
 Then, to “float” the tissue, you spray a little water into the Pyrex dish and dump the remaining tissue into the dish, the tissue actually floats.
 Then, you will be able to reassemble the fetal parts.

 After all of the parts were reassembled and accounted for, I would gather them up and put them in a sterile cup, ensuring to be careful so that everything went into that cup and that I hadn’t left anything behind.
 I would close the cup, put it in the “chain of custody” bag, fill out the info on the bag, seal it up, and carefully put the bag in the freezer.

 Usually, the police department would come and pick up the blood tubes and frozen tissue the next day.
 They would have us fill out a form to ensure the “chain of custody” had not been broken.
 We would carefully pack the items into a Styrofoam cooler with an ice pack and send them off with the officer.

 I realize now how strange that was.
 These are the rape conceived children.
 These are the “exceptions.”
 These are the ones that the pro-lifers can excuse, right?
-But we took such good care of them in the abortion industry.
-It seems ironic that so many in the pro-life movement can justify the death of children conceived in rape…but the abortion industry does their best to protect their remains.
-Odd.
-Just wanted to give you something to think about.
+But, we took such good care of them in the abortion industry.
+It seems ironic that so many in the pro-life movement can justify the death of children conceived in rape, but the abortion industry does their best to protect their remains.
+It’s strange.
+I just wanted to give you something to think about.